Start a Watches & Clocks & Spare Parts Trading Business in Dubai

 Re-export goods to third-country markets from within the free zone

-The licence category is Trading, and it is issued as a standard Trading Licence by Dubai South Business Hub Free Zone.
+The license category is Trading, and it is issued as a standard Trading License by Dubai South Business Hub Free Zone.

 This activity is well suited to a broad range of business profiles, including: